OSGeo/gdal/doc/source/drivers/raster/usgsdem.rst

 GDAL includes support for reading USGS ASCII DEM files.
-This is the traditional format used by USGS before being replaced by SDTS, and is the format used for CDED DEM data products from the Canada.
+This is the traditional format used by USGS before being replaced by SDTS, and is the format used for CDED DEM data products from Canada.
 Most popular variations on USGS DEM files should be supported, including correct recognition of coordinate system, and georeferenced positioning.